General uses of student personal information

 Student information such as home addresses, life‐threatening medical emergency information, and accessibility and safety needs, will be released to Student Transportation Services of Waterloo Region (STSWR) for the purpose of administering the board’s contracted transportation services.
 Personal information facilitates scheduling of school bus services to eligible students and helps ensure the health and safety of students.

-Important medical/health information may be collected for the purpose of developing a medical emergency plan for the student or for the purpose of administering medication to the student.
+Important medical/health information may be collected for the purpose of developing a medical emergency plan of care for the student or for the purpose of administering medication to the student.
 Information will be shared with appropriate staff to ensure the safety of the student.

 In case of a medical emergency, student information may be shared with medical responders or the hospital.
 Information may be used in matters of health and safety or discipline and is required to be disclosed in compelling circumstances or for law enforcement matters or in accordance with any other Act.

 Photographs and videos of students, collectively or individually, may be taken by their classroom teacher in school or during school activities as part of their educational program or assessment of learning.
 Students may also participate in video conferencing to support the classroom program.
-NOTE: Photos and videos may not be shared with others outside of the classroom unless written/signed consent is obtained.

-School activities may be reported by the school board in school newsletters, websites or social media.
-NOTE: Identifying photos and videos only may be included with consent via the Student Media Release consent form.
+Please note: Identifying photos and videos only may be included with consent via the Student Media Release consent form.

 Students participating in extra‐curricular activities or events where the public is invited or otherwise attends (i.e. field trips, school concerts, school teams) may be photographed or the events reported on by the general public or media outlets.
 The media, such as newspaper, television and radio, may be invited by the board to attend an event for the purpose of reporting on newsworthy activities.
 The board cannot always control which students the media or members of the public choose to film/photograph/interview, especially during public or semi-public events.
 This may result in photos or recordings being posted on social media sites, websites and other publications.